i18next/ng-i18next/README.md

 # Changelog #

+v0.2.3
+- fixed minification
+- not using `ngmin` anymore

 v0.2.2
 - you can now pass options to a directive
 - new tests and Gruntfile (now supports `grunt server`)